navikt/codelabs/k8s-nais-tutorial.md

 Duration: 3:00

 - You must install the [gcloud-sdk](https://cloud.google.com/sdk/docs/downloads-interactive) locally on your machine
-- Docker - see https://www.docker.com/get-started for instructions.
+- Install Docker - see https://www.docker.com/get-started for instructions.
 - An account on a Docker registry, e.g. https://dockerhub.com
+- Access to a Kubernetes cluster on Google Cloud Platform
 - Clone the [nais-tutorial](https://github.com/nais/nais-tutorial) repository

 ## Set up gcloud